SansNope/UnleashedRecomp-Android/README.md

 Technical findings and current limitations for ExynosTools and PanVK are documented in [`docs/GRAPHICS_DRIVERS.md`](docs/GRAPHICS_DRIVERS.md).

+## Performance on weaker devices

+The Android build already defaults to a 50% resolution scale, no anti-aliasing, and motion blur off.
+If that is not enough, the in-game Video options offer, roughly in order of impact:

+- **Resolution Scale** — the single biggest lever; it can go down to 25%.
+- **Texture Quality** (Full / Half / Quarter) — loads every texture at half or quarter resolution, cutting texture memory and GPU bandwidth like a low-resolution texture pack, but covering the base game, DLC, and mods with no extra files.
+UI and fonts stay sharp.
+- **FPS cap** — capping at 30 greatly reduces heat and gives steadier frame pacing on devices that cannot hold 60.
+- **Shadow Resolution** — down to 256 for the weakest GPUs.
+- **Planar Reflections** — turning them off stops reflective stages (towns, water) from rendering the scene twice.

+These options make separately downloaded "low end" texture packs unnecessary for most devices, and they stack with data-side mods that strip particles or global illumination.

 ## Troubleshooting

 ### The game cannot find my files

-Make sure the selected directory contains `game`, `update`, and, if available, `dlc`.
-Use the Files location exposed by **UnleashedRecomp**, not an arbitrary folder with the same name.
+Use **Install game files (.zip / folder)** in the launcher — it locates the game inside your dump automatically and reports what is missing.
+If you copied files manually, make sure the selected directory contains `game`, `update`, and, if available, `dlc`, in the Files location exposed by **UnleashedRecomp**, not an arbitrary folder with the same name.

 ### The game opens to a black screen or corrupted graphics